kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [AI-powered success—with more than 1,000 stories of customer transformation and innovation✍️](https://www.microsoft.com/en-us/microsoft-cloud/blog/2025/07/24/ai-powered-success-with-1000-stories-of-customer-transformation-and-innovation/)💡[24 July 2025]
 - [Anthropic Clio✍️](https://www.anthropic.com/research/clio): Privacy-preserving insights into real-world AI use [12 Dec 2024]
 - [Anthropic Economic Index✍️](https://www.anthropic.com/news/the-anthropic-economic-index): a research on the labor market impact of technologies.
 The usage is concentrated in software development and technical writing tasks.
 [10 Feb 2025]
+- [Canaries in the Coal Mine?
+Six Facts about the Recent Employment Effects of Artificial Intelligence📑](https://digitaleconomy.stanford.edu/wp-content/uploads/2025/08/Canaries_BrynjolfssonChandarChen.pdf): early-career workers (ages 22–25) in AI-exposed jobs fell 13%, while older workers remained stable or grew.
+[26 Aug 2025]
+- [Chatbot Interviewers Fill More Jobs✍️](https://www.deeplearning.ai/the-batch/study-shows-ai-agent-interviewers-improve-hiring-retention-in-customer-service-jobs/): Using chatbots as interviewers improves hiring efficiency and retention in customer service roles.
+[3 Sep 2025]
 - [Examining the Use and Impact of an AI Code Assistant on Developer Productivity and Experience in the Enterprise📑](https://alphaxiv.org/abs/2412.06603): IBM study surveying developer experiences with watsonx Code Assistant (WCA).
 Most common use: code explanations (71.9%).
 Rated effective by 57.4%, ineffective by 42.6%.
 Many described WCA as similar to an “intern” or “junior developer.”
 [9 Dec 2024]
 - [Future of Work with AI Agents: Auditing Automation and Augmentation Potential across the U.S. Workforce📑](https://alphaxiv.org/abs/2506.06576): A new framework maps U.S. workers’ preferences for AI automation vs. augmentation across 844 tasks.
 It shows how people want AI to help or replace them.
 Many jobs need AI to support people, not just take over.
 [6 Jun 2025]
 - [Google: 321 real-world gen AI use cases from the world's leading organizations✍️](https://blog.google/products/google-cloud/gen-ai-business-use-cases/) [19 Dec 2024]
 - [Google: 60 of our biggest AI announcements in 2024✍️](https://blog.google/technology/ai/google-ai-news-recap-2024/) [23 Dec 2024]
+- [How people are using ChatGPT✍️](https://openai.com/index/how-people-are-using-chatgpt/): OpenAI.
+Broadly adopted worldwide, mainly for advice (49%), task completion (40%), and creative expression (11%), with significant work-related use and rapid uptake in lower-income regions.
+[15 Sep 2025]
 - [How real-world businesses are transforming with AI✍️](https://blogs.microsoft.com/blog/2024/11/12/how-real-world-businesses-are-transforming-with-ai/):💡Collected over 200 examples of how organizations are leveraging Microsoft’s AI capabilities.
 [12 Nov 2024]
 - [Rapid Growth Continues for ChatGPT, Google’s NotebookLM](https://www.similarweb.com/blog/insights/ai-news/chatgpt-notebooklm/) [6 Nov 2024]
+- [Senior Developers Ship nearly 2.5x more AI Code than Junior Counterparts✍️](https://www.fastly.com/blog/senior-developers-ship-more-ai-code): About a third of senior developers (10+ years of experience) say over half their shipped code is AI-generated [27 Aug 2025]
 - [SignalFire State of Talent Report 2025](https://www.signalfire.com/blog/signalfire-state-of-talent-report-2025): 1.
 Entry‑level hiring down sharply since 2019 (-50%) 2.
 Anthropic dominate mid/senior talent retention 3.
 Roles labeled “junior” filled by seniors, blocking grads.
 [20 May 2025]
 - State of AI
   - [Retool: Status of AI](https://retool.com/reports): A Report on AI In Production [2023](https://retool.com/reports/state-of-ai-2023) -> [2024](https://retool.com/blog/state-of-ai-h1-2024)